What is Sodium sulfide?

 - Used in water treatment as an oxygen scavenger agent and also used as a metal precipitant.

-- Used in photographic industry to protect developer solutions from oxidation in textile industry as a bleaching agent.
+- Used in the photographic industry to protect developer solutions from oxidation in textile industry as a bleaching agent.

-- Utilized in the production of elastic synthetic materials, sulfur colors and other substances.
+- Utilized in the production of elastic synthetic materials, sulfur colours and other substances.

 - Used primarily in pulp and paper industry in the craft process.
-It increase the selectivity of the sulfate cooking process and increase the rate of delignification.
+It increases the selectivity of the sulfate cooking process and increase the rate of delignification.